Yitzhak851/JAVA/2- Boot-camp-RUNI/Recitation1/Ex2/readme.md

 <!-- Assignment 3 -->
-Complete the following program to print three sentences about yourself: name, birthday, and height.

-public class AssignmentThree {
+Complete the following program to print three sentences about yourself: name, birthday, and height. public class AssignmentThree {
 	public static void main(String[] args) {
 		double height; 	// Holds the author’s height in meters int birth_year;		// Holds the year author was born
 		// YOUR CODE
 	}
 }

 Expected Output:
+Hi, My name is Yitzhak Bar-or.
+I was born in 31/03/1997.
+I am 1.76 meters tall.